 The planning phase is critical to negotiations and helps Tribes make informed decisions about which PSFAs to assume and what organizational changes or modifications are necessary to successfully support those PSFAs.
 A thorough planning phase improves timeliness and efficient negotiations and ensures that the Tribe is fully prepared to assume the transfer of IHS PSFAs to the Tribal health program.

 A Planning Cooperative Agreement is not a prerequisite to enter the TSGP and a Tribe may use other resources to meet the planning requirement.
 Tribes that receive Planning Cooperative Agreements are not obligated to participate in the TSGP and may choose to delay or decline participation based on the outcome of their planning activities.
 This also applies to existing Self-Governance Tribes exploring the option to expand their current PSFAs or assume additional PSFAs.

 There is limited competition under this announcement because the authorizing legislation restricts eligibility to Tribes that meet specific criteria identified in Section III.
 Eligibility Criteria, 1.
 Eligibility, A. See 25 U.S.C.
 5383(e); 42 CFR 137.10 and §§ 137.24-26.Start Printed Page 16886

 Estimated Funds Available

-The total funding identified for fiscal year (FY) 2019 is approximately $600,000.
+The total amount of funding identified for the current fiscal year (FY) 2018 is approximately $600,000.
 Individual award amounts are anticipated to be $120,000.
-The funding available for competing and subsequent continuation awards issued under this announcement is subject to the availability of appropriations and budgetary priorities of the Agency.
+The amount of funding available for awards issued under this announcement are subject to the availability of appropriations and budgetary priorities of the Agency.
 The IHS is under no obligation to make awards that are selected for funding under this announcement.